 I’m ready to act

-The Office of Intercultural Life provides support for international students and oversees programming, including the Cultural Festival, held annually in the fall.
+The Office of Equity Inclusion & Community provides support for international students and oversees programming, including the Cultural Festival, held annually in the fall.
 Student organizations such as International Club and Rotaract provide international involvement opportunities.

 Off Campus Resources & Opportunities

 Global Engagement is a key theme for most of the core programs of this Center:

 Other Academic Programs that support such interests directly include: Asian studies; international studies; modern languages, literatures and cultures (French, Spanish); and our programs in the arts, humanities and social sciences.
 For more about those programs, visit our Academics page.